 TDD, ATDD and BDD are similar development approaches, where tests are defined as a means of directing development.
-Each of these approaches implements the principle of early testing (see section 1.3) and follows a shift-left approach (see section 2.1.5), since the tests are defined before the code is written.
+Each of these approaches implements the principle of early testing (see section 1.3) and follows shift left (see section 2.1.5), since the tests are defined before the code is written.
 They support an iterative development model.
 These approaches are characterized as follows: